Modeling spatial tail dependence with Cauchy convolution processes: Modeling

 {Corollary~\ref{corol} implies that moving maximum extreme-value processes resulting from Cauchy convolution processes are not suitable for modeling spatial extremes data such that $S_{\rho}(\delta) = 1 + O(\delta^{\alpha})$, or $\lambda(\delta) = 1 + O(\delta^{\alpha})$, with $\alpha < 1$.
-In Section~\ref{subsec-speccase}, we describe some specific examples to illustrate this property, and in Section~\ref{subsec-convol}, we show how to extend Cauchy convolution processes in order to capture the sub-asymptotic dependence structure more flexibly using mixtures.}
+In Section~\ref{subsec-speccase}, we describe some specific examples to illustrate this property, and in Section~\ref{subsec-convol}, we show that Cauchy convolution processes capture the sub-asymptotic dependence structure more flexibly than their extreme-value limits, and we also introduce spatial mixtures that can have different bulk and tail behaviors.}

 {As already seen, the shape of the kernel $k$ in \eqref{eq-convmodel} is crucial as it determines the extremal dependence structure of Cauchy convolution processes.
 In the next corollary, we further show that the support of the bivariate extreme-value copula $C_{\rm EV}$ may not be the whole unit square $[0,1]^2$ depending on the kernel.
-This result may be used to guide the selection of a suitable kernel at a preliminary modeling stage, in order to avoid unreasonable joint behaviors.} {\begin{corol} \rm Assume that the assumptions of Proposition \ref{prop1b-EVlim1} hold, and that
+This result may be used to guide the selection of a suitable kernel at a preliminary modeling stage, in order to avoid unreasonable joint behaviors.} {\begin{corol}[The support of $C_{\rm EV}$] \rm Let $\delta = ||\ss_1 - \ss_2||$ as before.
+Assume that the assumptions of Proposition \ref{prop1b-EVlim1} hold, and that